weld-project/weld/docs/language.md

 `zip(v1: vec[T1], v2: vec[T2], ...): vec[{T1, T2, ...}]` | Only allowed in the `vec` argument of the `for` loop.
 `compare(x: T, y: T)` | Implements a default comparator for `sort`.
 Expands to `if(x > y, 1, if(x < y, -1, 0))`.

-All of these operations can straightforwardly be translated into `for` expressions.
+With the exception of `zip` (which is a special syntactic sugar that isn't expanded from a macro), all of these operations can be translated into `for` expressions.
 For example, the macro rules for `map` and `filter` would be implemented as follows:

 ```